Apple and Google reveal the best apps and games of 2019 – TechCrunch

 Apple said its winners this year sit “at the nexus of digital and pop culture,” but its list really better highlights what Apple thinks are the key selling features for its devices.
 For example, with Spectre Camera by Lux Optics, it’s about the iPhone’s ability to serve as your main camera even for complicated tasks like long-exposure photos.

-The iPad app of the year was Flow by Moleskine, an app that already won a 2019 Design Award.
+The iPad app of the year was Flow by Moleskin, an app that already won a 2019 Design Award.
 In this case, the digital notebook app shows off a top iPad use case of being a device aimed at creative professionals.
 Users can take advantage of its digital graphite pencils and chisel-tipped markers to draw and sketch as they could in real life.

-The Mac app of the year, Affinity Publisher by Serif Labs, allows users to design and publish books, magazines, brochures, posters, and more — a task that best lends itself to a larger device with a full-sized keyboard.
+The Mac app of the year, Affinity Publisher by Serif Labs, allows users to design and publish books, magazines, brochures, posters and more — a task that best lends itself to a larger device with a full-sized keyboard.

 Finally, the Apple TV app of the year, The Explorers by The Explorers Network, showcases something that works best on your TV’s larger, high-def screen.
 The app’s community of photographers and videographers are working together to create a visual inventory of the natural world, which you can enjoy on your big screen.

-Apple’s iPhone Game of the Year, Sky: Children of the Light by thatgamecompany (makers of Journey, the 2013 Game of the Year), iPad Game of the Year Hyper Light Drifter by Abylight S.L., and Mac Game of the Year GRIS by Nomada Studio, are all the sort of beautiful-designed games that Apple prefers to showcase.
+Apple’s iPhone Game of the Year, Sky: Children of the Light by thatgamecompany (makers of Journey, the 2013 Game of the Year), iPad Game of the Year Hyper Light Drifter by Abylight S.L. and Mac Game of the Year GRIS by Nomada Studio, are all the sort of beautifully designed games that Apple prefers to showcase.

 Today’s gaming market has become over-filled with free-to-play titles due to the sort of supported business models that work on the App Store.
 That’s something Apple Arcade is an attempt to correct, in fact.
 Apple winners show that even free games can be works of art.

 Sky: Children...is a free to play social adventure with in-app purchases, but is also beautiful and creative.
-Similarly, adventure game Hyper Light, was already a visual arts award winner at the Independent Games Festival.
+Similarly, adventure game Hyper Light was already a visual arts award winner at the Independent Games Festival.
 And GRIS has been described as one of the most gorgeous games.

 [gallery ids="1919528,1919530,1919526"]

-The Apple TV Game of the Year, Wonder Boy: The Dragon’s Trap by DotEmu was developed by LizardCube with the cooperation of series creator Ryuichi Nishizawa, to bring an 80’s cult classic back to life.
+The Apple TV Game of the Year, Wonder Boy: The Dragon’s Trap by DotEmu, was developed by LizardCube with the cooperation of series creator Ryuichi Nishizawa to bring an ’80s cult classic back to life.
 That’s part of one of Apple’s larger App Store gaming trends — a year of “blockbusters reimagined.”

-Apple also gave mention of other launches in this space like Mario Kart Tour, Dr. Mario World, Minecraft Eart, Pokémon Masters, Assassin’s Creed Rebellion, Gears POP!, The Elder Scrolls: Blades, Alien: Blackout, and Google’s Game of the Year, Call of Duty: Mobile.
+Apple also gave mention of other launches in this space, like Mario Kart Tour, Dr. Mario World, Minecraft Earth, Pokémon Masters, Assassin’s Creed Rebellion, Gears POP!, The Elder Scrolls: Blades, Alien: Blackout and Google’s Game of the Year, Call of Duty: Mobile.

 And in what could be the start of a new tradition, Apple also anointed an Apple Arcade Game of the Year with the gorgeous, fast-paced and music-filled Sayonara Wild Hearts developed by Simogo and published by Annapurna Interactive.

 Apple’s year-end list also highlighted App Store non-gaming trend of “Storytelling,” which featured a variety of apps to tell stories, including visually, as well as through audio and text.
-Noted apps here were Anchor, Canva, Unfold, Steller, Spark Camera, Over, and Wattpad.
+Noted apps here were Anchor, Canva, Unfold, Steller, Spark Camera, Over and Wattpad.

 Google doesn’t go all-out as Apple does for its “Best of 2019” picks.